corybrunson/ordr/README.md

 ## acknowledgments

 This package was originally inspired by **ggbiplot** by [vqv](https://github.com/vqv/ggbiplot), [richardjtelford](https://github.com/richardjtelford/ggbiplot), and [GegnzaV](https://github.com/GegznaV/ggbiplot), among others.
 So far as i know, it first brought biplots into the **tidyverse** framework.
-The motivation to unify a variety of biplot methods came from several books and articles [by Michael Greenacre](https://www.barcelonagse.eu/research/publications/all?author=Michael%20Greenacre), and [thomasp85's **tidygraph**](https://github.com/thomasp85/tidygraph) sequel to **ggraph** finally induced the shift from generating scatterplots to handling and manipulating biplot data.
+The motivation to unify a variety of ordination methods came from several books and articles [by Michael Greenacre](https://www.barcelonagse.eu/research/publications/all?author=Michael%20Greenacre), and [thomasp85's **tidygraph**](https://github.com/thomasp85/tidygraph) sequel to **ggraph** finally induced the shift from generating scatterplots to handling and manipulating ordination data.